cuga-rajal/opensim_apple_arm64/README.md

 "Bullet Glue" which packages the Bullet libraries, along with connector libraries, into a single static library.

-The version of Bullet currently in opensim-libs is 2.74, however, this will not build on an Apple M1.
+The version of Bullet currently in opensim-libs repository is 2.74, however, this will not build on an Apple M1.
 A more recent version, 2.86, does build and install and appears to work fine with Opensim.